addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-Once this is in place, you need to create an instance of your view and pass your model in to it.
+Once this is in place, you need to create an instance of your view and pass your model into it.
 Then you can take the view's `el` and append it to the DOM in order to display the view.

 ```javascript
 var Derick = new Person({